t128n/t128n.github.io/.github/instructions/clean-code.instructions.md

 - Keep constants at the top of the file or in a dedicated constants file

 ## Meaningful Names
-- Variables, functions, and classes should reveal their purpose
+- Variables, functions and classes should reveal their purpose
 - Names should explain why something exists and how it's used
 - Avoid abbreviations unless they're universally understood

 ## Smart Comments
 - Don't comment on what the code does - make the code self-documenting
 - Use comments to explain why something is done a certain way
-- Document APIs, complex algorithms, and non-obvious side effects
+- Document APIs, complex algorithms and non-obvious side effects

 ## Single Responsibility
 - Each function should do exactly one thing